firebase/FirebaseUI-Android/codelabs/chat/README.md

   ![Minimum Android API level](images/2_3.png)

    We've left it on 10 (Gingerbread) here, since that is the lowest API level Firebase supports.
-4. Start with a Blank Activity
+4. Start with a Empty Activity

   ![Add an activity](images/2_4.png)